ChokoGroup/batocera-CHA/README.md

 Compared to official Official Batocera 39, this version has some new or updated packages:

-- RetroArch and libretro-core-info v1.18.0 (instead of v1.16.0)
+- RetroArch and libretro-core-info v1.18.0 (instead of v1.16.0).

-- FBalpha2012 libretro core added
+- FBalpha2012 libretro core added.

-- FB Neo libretro core updated to 2024-03-22 version
+- FB Neo libretro core updated to 2024-03-22 version.

 #